marcusoftnet/marcusoftnet.github.io/_posts/2008-03-13-state-diagram-for-conchango-work-items.md

 blogger_orig_url: http://www.marcusoft.net/2008/03/state-diagram-for-conchango-work-items.html
 ---

-When we started to use the Conchango template for Team Foundation Server i immediately got a few questions about how the states flow for the different work items.
+When we started to use the Conchango template for Team Foundation Server I immediately got a few questions about how the states flow for the different work items.

 So - I know that you can get a kind of State diagram for work items but don't know where to get it.
 Apparently it's possible to see with the project template editor but I didn't have that.

-A short post in the Scrum for Team System forum later I got to know the answere.
+A short post in the Scrum for Team System forum later I got to know the answer.
 It's possible to see via Team System Web Access.
 Here is how you do it:

 - Open Team System Web Access
 - Open a work item of the type you're interested in (a sprint backlog item for example)